Sripad Rishabdev Prabhu: A Miracle Personality

 angane arambhila prabhu maha-sankirtana

 Upon hearing this, Sri Chaitanya Mahaprabhu immediately began great congregational chanting in the courtyard.
-Vakresvara Pandita was the chief dancer.
+Vakresvara Pandita began dancing.

 (Sri Chaitanya-charitamrita, Antya-lila, 11.47-48)